 It is important to note that a DUI will only count against you when trying to enlist if you were convicted of this crime under state law (Arizona Revised Statutes Section 28-1381).
 If you were found not guilty of a DUI or a court decision later reversed your conviction, it will not present an obstacle during a military background check.

 If the charges were dismissed, the DUI arrest itself could still appear on your permanent record.
-A DUI will also appear if you were found guilty, pleaded no contest, received a reduced conviction of a wet reckless and even if you had your DUI record expunged.
+A DUI will also appear if you were found guilty, pleaded no contest, received a reduced conviction and even if you had your Arizona DUI record expunged.
 A DUI on your record may not automatically prevent you from joining the military, however.
 There are ways to work around this issue.

 Fortunately, the military recognizes that people make mistakes.
 It offers something called a Criminal Record Waiver that can be used for certain minor offenses.
 This will waive your military inadmissibility based on a minor traffic offense, minor nontraffic offense, misdemeanor or juvenile offense.